 There are many advantages to studying the n-level density in general, and the 2-level (which is our focus) in particular; we define these in the next subsection, and just state the applications.
-First, as Miller showed in his thesis [Mil1], while the three orthogonal groups have indistinguishable support for test functions whose Fourier transforms are supported in (-1,1), the 2-level densities are distinct from each other (and the symplectic and unitary cases) for arbitrarily small support.
-Next, the n-level density yields results of the following form (see [HM]): there are constants c_n such that the probability of at least r zeros at the central point is at most c_n/r^n ; equivalently, the probability of fewer than r zeros at the central point is at least $1 - c_n/r^n$.
-Unfortunately as n increases in practice the support where we can prove results decreases, and thus the constants c_n grow with n and the results are initially worse for small r, though eventually the greater decay kicks in and better results than those from the 1-level are obtained.
+First, as Miller showed in his thesis [Mil1], while the three orthogonal groups have indistinguishable support for test functions whose Fourier transforms are supported in (-1,1), the 2-level densities are distinguishable from each other (and the symplectic and unitary cases) for arbitrarily small support.
+Next, the n-level density yields results of the following form (see [HM2, Corollary 1.9]): there are constants c_n and r_n such that as $N \to \infty$ through primes, the proportion of weight k cuspidal newforms of level N and sign +1 (resp. -1) having a zero of some given order $r \ge r_n$ at the central point is at most c_n/r^n ; equivalently, the proportion with fewer than r zeros at the central point is at least $1 - c_n/r^n$.
+Unfortunately as n increases in practice the support where we can prove results decreases, and thus the constants c_n grow with n and the results are initially worse for small n, though eventually the greater decay kicks in and better results than those from the 1-level are obtained.
+We summarize some recent progress, which examined consequences of using the optimal 2-level results from this paper for n=4, in Appendix A; see [LiM] for full details.